tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   2. Using machine learning libraries and functions that are already available

 * Highlight that there are multiple approaches to classification.
-These include logistic regression and support vector machines, all of which will be explained in further detail throughout the day.
+These include logistic regression and support vector machines, all of which will be explained in further detail today.

-If time remains, let students know there is time for one question.
+* If time remains, let students know there is time for one question.

 * If there is a question, answer it, then move onto the next activity.
 Assure students that the upcoming activities will shed more light on classification and that there will be additional time for questions during review sessions.